marcinduma/LABDCN-2542/docs/use-case1.md

 ### 1. Filter creation

-In order to create Contract, we need to have a filter which defines what type of traffis is allowed or denied under specyfic contract subject.
-Filter can define what ports and protocols are matched by specyfic rule.
+In order to create Contract, we need to have a filter which defines what type of traffis is allowed or denied under specific contract subject.
+Filter can define what ports and protocols are matched by specific rule.

 Open Nexus Dashboard Orchestrator GUI then go to **Application Management -> Schemas -> "Schema-T01"** -> open